-A. What are your short-term and long-term goals?
-How will a Tepper MBA help you to achieve these goals?
-(Please include any information regarding what steps you have taken to learn more about the Tepper School.
+A. What are your short term and long term goals?
+How will a Tepper MBA help you achieve these goals?
+(Please include any information regarding what steps you have taken to learn more about Tepper.)

 Straight-forward goals question.
 What do you want to do immediately after earning your MBA?
 What do you want to do 5-10 years down the road?
 Yes your longer term goals can be fuzzier, but you should be able to show clear direction.
 Then discuss how Tepper’s program (not ranking, reputation, or other generalities that apply to all top programs) will help you achieve your goals.

 As you do your research, attend info sessions, and visit campuses, look for the distinctive pieces to any MBA program that appeal to you.
 Then use that data to demonstrate how well you know the program and what a great fit you are for the given school.

 Regarding CMU, you may want to refer to its mini-semester structure or its MBA tracks and cross-campus curriculum .
 Explain how any or all of these elements will help you achieve your goal.
 If Tepper professors are prominent in your area of interest, discuss how their research jives with your professional interests.
 Your ability to connect these details and your goals contributes to a stellar goals essay.

 B. The Tepper School’s culture relies on all members to be active contributors to our community.
 With your values, experiences, and interests, how will you make a unique contribution to the Tepper community?
 Your examples may include: classroom interaction, student activities, career development, community service, etc.